Learn how to use Procreate. This overview on the basics of Procreate will have you drawing in no time!

 You have to select the brush for smudging, just like when choosing a brush.
 To use your current brush, you can hold the finger icon until it says “smudge with current brush.”
 Get tips for using the smudge tool for blending.

 The next icon is the eraser tool.
-Like smudging, some brushes work better than other for this.
+Like smudging, some brushes work better than others for this.
 For a clean eraser, I like using my monoline brush.

 The double square icon opens the layers panel.
 It’s important to use layers when creating art in Procreate.
 It makes editing different elements much easier.